carmine560/trading-peripheral/README.md

-`watchlists.py` replaces watchlists on the SBI Securities website with [Hyper SBI 2](https://go.sbisec.co.jp/lp/lp_hyper_sbi2_211112.html) watchlists and exports Hyper SBI 2 watchlists to My Portfolio on Yahoo Finance.
+`watchlists.py` replaces watchlists on the SBI Securities website with [Hyper SBI 2](https://go.sbisec.co.jp/lp/lp_hyper_sbi2_211112.html) watchlists and exports them from the file `%APPDATA%\SBI Securities\HYPERSBI2\IDENTIFIER\portfolio.json` to My Portfolio on Yahoo Finance.

 > **Warning** This script is currently under heavy development.
 > Changes in functionality can occur at any time.